sigmdel/lazmacropad/README.md

 $ locate libXtst
 ```

+### 3.2.
+Windows Requirements

+The source was compiled in Lazarus (version 2.2.4 / Free Pascal compiler 3.2.2) on a Windows 10 desktop and tested on the same machine.

+No additional libraries are required in Windows.

+It is not possible to test for a lost serial connection in Windows.

 ## 4. Acknowledgment

 There is no shortage of information on all sorts of more or less sophisticated macro key pads.